Rudine village Zlatibor

 Serbia-travel-Zlatibor-Glimpses-of-The-World

-Tripkova is located about 15 km from the center of Zlatibor.
-As you drive up the road, it seems like you will end up in some kind of wilderness, but after few kilometers the church will appear on the right and the school on the left.
-And right next to it – the Velimir Tosanic’s gallery.
-This stained-glass artist has discovered his art in 1988 in Germany, he says.
-He learned the craft there and organized his first exhibition in Serbia in 1993.
-Who would say that on the top of some Zlatibor hill there lives the man who did vast glass works for buildings in Russia, among others the ceiling of the St. Petersburg hotel under which the famous meeting of George Bush and Vladimir Putin took place in 2003!
-It also happened that Tosanic did doors and windows on the former Serbian president residency.
-“Just as I was forbidden to take pictures of my work in the building that was Putin’s villa in Russia as I was told, I also wasn’t allowed to photograph my work here”, he says.
-Velimir’s daughter Ana inherited the talent so she does pots and plates, ashtrays, jewelry, and you won’t be able to find Tosanics’ work anywhere else but here – in Tripkova village.
+Tripkova is located about 15 km from the center of Zlatibor Serbia.
+As you drive along the road, it feels like you might end up in the wilderness.
+However, after a few kilometers, a charming church appears on the right, and a school on the left.
+Right next to the school is the Velimir Tošanić Gallery.
+This stained-glass artist discovered his passion for the craft in 1988 while in Germany, where he learned the trade.
+He held his first exhibition in Serbia in 1993.
+Who would have thought that atop a Zlatibor hill lives a man responsible for extensive stained-glass works in Russia, including the ceiling of the St. Petersburg hotel where the famous meeting between George Bush and Vladimir Putin took place in 2003?
+Tošanić has also designed doors and windows for the former Serbian presidential residence.

 Serbia-travel-Zlatibor-Glimpses-of-The-World